bus710/zephyr-rtos-development-in-linux/README.md

 $ source ~/.bashrc
 ```

-Then build:
+Then build the project:
+- the result as bin and elf files will be created in:
+- ~/zephyrproject/zephyr/samples/basic/blinky/build/zephyr

 ```
 $ cd ~/zephyrproject/zephyr/samples/basic/blinky
 $ west build -p auto -b nrf52_pca10040 .
 ```

-The result will be generated in:
-- ~/zephyrproject/zephyr/samples/basic/blinky/build/zephyr
-- bin and elf can be found in the directory

-To flash the generated image:
+To flash the generated image to a connected board:

 ```
 $ west flash